-The Sunflower is unusual in Klimt's paintings of trees and flowers in that there seems to be a certain anthropomorphic element.
+The Sunflowers is unusual in Klimt's paintings of trees and flowers in that there seems to be a certain anthropomorphic element.
 Once immediately thinks of

 Van Gogh's sunflowers, which were almost self-portraits.
 However, Klimt's flowers are still in situ, growing in the garden, while